-VA loans are guaranteed by the VA and offered by VA-approved lenders.
+VA loans are only made to active-duty service members, veterans and eligible surviving spouses.
+They are guaranteed by the VA and offered by VA-approved lenders.
 Even with no down payment, you don’t have to pay mortgage insurance, giving you a lower monthly payment compared with other low- or no-down-payment home loan options.
 An added bonus: The VA removed loan limits, which means VA borrowers can buy higher-priced homes with no down payment.

 To buy a house with a no-money-down VA loan you need to:

-- Provide a certificate of eligibility showing enough entitlement for zero-down payment financing
+- Prove you’re eligible.
+Provide a certificate of eligibility (COE) showing enough entitlement for zero-down payment financing.

 The USDA loan program provides low- to moderate-income homebuyers with no-down-payment mortgages to buy homes in USDA-approved rural areas.
 Although no mortgage insurance is required, eligible borrowers must pay an upfront guarantee fee and an annual guarantee fee that becomes part of the monthly payment.